oscarotero/oscarotero.gal/en/notes/deno.md

   `jsr:@scope/package@^1.0.0`, `jsr:@scope/package@^1`, `jsr:@scope/package@1`,
   etc.
-- Technically, it's possible to use import maps with JSR specifiers, but it's a pain due to the multiple specifiers for the same package and the mix of `http` and `jsr` specifiers.
+- Technically, it's possible to use import maps with JSR specifiers, but it's a pain due to the multiple specifiers for the same package and the different behavior of `http` and `jsr` specifiers.
 - JSR gets rid of HTTP imports for dependencies.
 Only `jsr:` and `npm:` dependencies are supported.
 This creates a big friction for Deno users and moves away from the web standards.